-PO8 AO8 ✓ PO8 Complies (a) in the Conservation zone, Emerging community zone, Recreation and open space zone, Rural zone or Rural residential zone; and No acceptable outcome is provided The proposal is located on land within the Rural Zone which is also within an 'Ecological corridor' identified on the (b) within an 'Ecological corridor' or a 'Habitat linkage' identified on the Environmental Significance Overlay Maps (OM-004a-o) Environmental Significance Overlay Maps (OM-004a-o).
-It is not consider that the proposal ision of habitat connectivity will have significant impact ne corridor/linkage, having on the rd to: environmental (a) the environmental values of the area of the site identified in the values of the area The proposal has /h) 'Ecological corridor' or 'Habitat linkage'; the environmental values been sited on an area of land which (b) of adjoining and nearby land within the 'Ecological corridor' or 'Habitat linkage'; is relatively cleared of any significant vegetation. (c) the extent of any modification proposed to the natural environment including (but not limited to) vegetation and The proposal will need to clear a garden bed which has been contraucted by the (d) topography; the location and design of proposed improvements that may impact on the functions of the 'Ecological corridor' or 'Habitat linkage' including (but not limited to) buildings, structures, fences, lighting, vehicle movement areas and infrastructure services; and landowner.
-Given the minor nature of vegetation removal an ecological survey of the area is not necessary in this instance. (e) the ability for the 'Ecological corridor' or 'Habitat linkage' to be enhanced to improve ecological connectivity.
+Ecol ogical corridors and Habit at linkages PO8 AO8 ✓ PO8 Complies Deve (a) in the Conservation zone, Emerging community zone, Recreation and open space zone, Rural zone or Rural residential zone; and within an 'Ecological corridor' or a 'Habitat linkage' identified on the Environmental Significance Overlay No acceptable outcome is provided The proposal is located on land within the Rural Zone which is also within an 'Ecological corridor' identified on the Environmental Significance Overlay Maps (OM-004a-o).
+Maps (OM-004a-o) It is not consider that the proposal sion of habitat connectivity e corridor/linkage, having will have significant impact on the environmental values of the area. (b) identified in the 'Ecological corridor' or 'Habitat linkage'; the environmental values The proposal has been sited on an area of land which is relatively , , of adjoining and nearby land within the 'Ecological corridor' or 'Habitat linkage'; cleared of any significant vegetation. (c) the extent of any modification proposed to the natural environment including (but not limited to) vegetation and topography; The proposal will need to clear approximately 75% of nonsigificant vegetation.
+Given (d) the location and design of proposed improvements that may impact on the functions of the 'Ecological corridor' or 'Habitat linkage' including (but not limited to) buildings, structures, fences, lighting, vehicle movement areas and infrastructure services; and the minor nature of vegetation removal an ecological survey of the area is not necessary in this instance. (e) the ability for the 'Ecological corridor' or 'Habitat linkage' to be enhanced to improve ecological connectivity.